 - Educates on the biosocial theory which helps to explain the vulnerabilities of the teen to the problematic behaviors

 Class size is limited to approximately 15 people in various configurations of family, usually two to three members per family.
-The first hour adolescents and parents/caregivers will participate in separate groups and come together for the final hour to practice skills learned.
 An initial 90-minute family assessment is required.